goliatone/wee-things-workshop/tutorials/5-init-file/README.md

 end)
 ```

 `tmr.alarm` executes a function in intervals of time.
 It takes 4 parameters.
 The first one is a numerical id so we can can cancel it with a call to `tmr.stop`.
 The second is the interval in milliseconds.
-The third one indicates wether the callback is executed one or until we stop the interval.
+The third one indicates whether the callback is executed one or until we stop the interval.
 The fourth is the callback that gets executed on each interval.

-The following snippet executes the callback once after a dealy of two seconds.
+The following snippet executes the callback once after a delay of two seconds.
 ```lua
 tmr.alarm(0, 2000, 0, function()
     ...
 end)
 ```

-Inside the callback we are stoping `tmr.alarm` and loading our `boot.lua` script that will hold the logic to bootstrap the program.
+Inside the callback we are stopping `tmr.alarm` and loading our `boot.lua` script that will hold the logic to bootstrap the program.

 We load and execute the `boot.lua` script by calling it with the `dofile` directive: